kammieHui/Bike-Sharing-in-San-Francisco/README.md

 - `README.md`: This project summary

 ## 📚 Learnings
-- More hands-on practice with SQL using BigQuery, especially with JOINs, CTEs, and window functions
-- Learned how to clean and prepare data for analysis (e.g. fixing formats, removing duplicates, filtering relevant rows)
+•	Practiced advanced SQL in BigQuery: CTEs, joins, aggregation <br>
+•	Cleaned and filtered raw data for focused analysis<br>
-- connected BigQuery to Power BI and worked through setting up the data model
+•	Connected BigQuery to Power BI and built a working data model<br>
-- Built a Power BI dashboard using cards, tables, bar and line charts, and slicers
+•	Designed an interactive dashboard with cards, tables, charts, slicers<br>
-- Practiced visualizing data to highlight trends and make the report easier to understand
-- Learned how to document the project clearly in a structured GitHub README
+•	Improved my skills in data storytelling and documentation<br>